-You'll also find research tips, as well as how to contact me, Rachel Browning your Academic Liaison Librarian, if you need further help.
+You'll also find research tips, as well as how to contact the Academic Liaison team, if you need further help.

 Don't be limited to the subject guides that relate directly to your course - your research could take you anywhere...

 Hello!
 We currently have a vacancy in the team, but someone new is on their way!
 If you need help with your research, whether that's for your practice or your written assignments, please get in touch or book an appointment and one of the Academic Liaison team will be happy to help!

 Discover the key information resources for your subject.

 Hints and tips to help you to find what you need.

 Picking the right keywords is an important part of the research process and can really affect your search results.

 You will want the keywords to represent the main concepts in the topic you are exploring.
 They are, generally speaking, single words or short phrases.

 Google does not cover everything and a lot of information, particularly academic or business information, will not show up in your results.

 To find this‘hidden information’ you need to use some search tools such as Falmouth’s Library Search, which takes you behind paywalls.These search tools often have added features too, such as citation tools, so that you can search both in-depth, and smarter too!